djrecipe/CoinPost/README.md

 * Download and install Microsoft Visual Studio Express 2013 from http://www.visualstudio.com/en-us/downloads.
 * Download this git directory and open CoinPost.sln.
 * Create a BTC-E API key at https://btc-e.com/profile#api_keys.
-* Compile and Run the program and enter your API key and secret.
+* Compile and run the program and enter your API key and secret.

 NOTES
 ==========================================================================